 Over time, newsletters have slowly begun to replace social media outlets as the primary way in which many companies work to retain and reach their existing customer base.
+It is for this reason that you should try out our newsletter design services.
 As social media rose to prominence through the mid 2000s and today, many businesses rushed to build their presence on mediums like Facebook and Twitter.
 While there was and still certainly is validity and merit to this approach, it is no longer as reliable as it once was.
 Facebook continues to force companies to pay more, and more frequently, to simply reach the fans/likes that they have already paid to acquire.

 When you are using newsletters as a primary means for contacting your user-base, however, you are going to be in significantly more control.
 Beyond this, you will be reducing your costs and establishing a more direct line of communication with your loyal customers and visitors.